cjlux/APP-ML/Goodies/readme.md

-This directory holds some cheat files useful for programming machine learning in Python.
+This directory holds some cheatsheet & memento files useful for programming machine learning in Python.